PaulNovack/PHP-ZTS-ZMQ-Async-Server/readme.md

 Listens on a ZMQ port and processes requests asynchronously

 ### Must be running a ZTS build of php.
-See ub20-zts-build.sh for a file that will compile php-zts on a fresh ubuntu 20 server
+See ub20-zts-build.sh for a file that will compile php-zts on a fresh ubuntu 20 server (will add today)

 Currently has an example for sending SQL commands asynchronously.